-On July 28, 2021 the O’Neill Institute for National and Global Health Law at Georgetown University Law Center (O’Neill Institute), the National Viral Hepatitis Roundtable (NVHR), and the Center for Health Law and Policy Innovation (CHLPI) at Harvard Law School, as part of their partnership to study viral hepatitis elimination efforts across the U.S., have released a preliminary rubric to assess states’ capacity for viral hepatitis elimination.
+The O’Neill Institute for National and Global Health Law at Georgetown University Law Center (O’Neill Institute), the National Viral Hepatitis Roundtable (NVHR), and the Center for Health Law and Policy Innovation (CHLPI) at Harvard Law School have launched a partnership to study viral hepatitis elimination efforts across the United States.
+The U.S. is facing rising rates of viral hepatitis – despite the availability of vaccines for hepatitis A and B, and a cure for hepatitis C – and reports show that the country is not on track to meet the World Health Organization’s goal of eliminating viral hepatitis by 2030.

 This project is supported by Gilead Sciences.
 O’Neill, NVHR and CHLPI retain final editorial control over all content.